 If you have made any changes on your Re-Enrolment Form, you will receive a new personalized Confirmation Statement via the email you provided on your re-enrolment form outlining your choices.
-Please check the information on your Confirmation Statement and report any errors or omissions to Employee Services immediately.
+Please check the information on your Confirmation Statement and report any errors or omissions to HR Employee Services immediately at 902.490.6145 or MyHR@halifax.ca.